earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/how-to/2017-03-01-howto04-adjust-plot-extent-R.md

 ## Adjust plot extent

-We can adjust the extent of a plot using `ext` argument.
+You can adjust the extent of a plot using `ext` argument.
-We can give the argument the spatial extent of the fire boundary layer that we want to plot.
+You can give the argument the spatial extent of the fire boundary layer that you want to plot.

-If our object is called fire_boundary_utm, then we'd code: `ext=extent(fire_boundary_utm)`
+If your object is called fire_boundary_utm, then you'd code: `ext=extent(fire_boundary_utm)`